trevorKirpaulRTS/rts-zsh/README.md

 | ------- | ------------------------------------------------------------------------------ |
 | rts     | test command                                                                   |
 | rnClean | runs a series of commands to clear watchman and package files for a RN project |

+> **NOTE:** `rnClean` uses the `--force` flag and will prompt a message saying "I hope you know what you are doing".
+This message is fine since it's used to clean the cache, an intended result of the command.